What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • a cylindrical leg, with a hollow or dense structure, white or colored;

-• plates frequent, brittle, yellowish;
+• the plates are frequent, brittle, yellowish in color;

 • spores of white and dark yellow tones;